Camilo Sesto: Career

 On 6 November 1975, Sesto starred in the role of Jesus on the Spanish version/adaptation by Jaime Azpilicueta of the rock opera Jesus Christ Superstar at the Alcalá-Palace Theatre in Madrid (Spain).
 The production was very costly as he financed it entirely.
 His work was a success and received positive reviews.
 The public filled the theatre and shows were extended to four months.
-Both in terms of interpretation and musically speaking, Sesto's show was considered of great quality.
-Andrew Lloyd Webber admitted that this was the only production that could equal the original American version.
+Both in terms of interpretation and musically speaking, Sesto's show was considered of great quality by Andrew Lloyd Webber.